D19.4 Entropy and Microstates

 For processes involving an increase in the number of microstates, Wf > Wi, the entropy of the system increases, ΔS > 0.
 Conversely, processes that reduce the number of microstates, Wf < Wi, yield a decrease in system entropy, ΔS < 0.

-Consider the general case of a system comprised of N particles distributed among n boxes.
-The number of microstates possible for such a system is nN.
-For example, suppose four atoms, one atom each of He, Ne, Ar, and Kr, are distributed among two boxes as illustrated in the figure below.
-There are 24 = 16 different microstates.
+Consider a simplistic case of a system comprised of four distinguishable particles distributed among two energetically-equivalent states, as illustrated in the figure below.
+The number of microstates possible for such a system is 24 = 16.
 Microstates with equivalent particle arrangements (not considering individual particle identities) are grouped together and are called distributions.
 The probability that a system exists as a given distribution is proportional to the number of microstates within the distribution.
 Because entropy increases logarithmically with the number of microstates, the most probable distribution is the one of greatest entropy.

-For the system in the figure above, the most probable distribution is (c), where the particles are evenly distributed between the boxes.
-The probability of finding the system in this configuration is or 37.5%.
-The least probable configuration of the system is distributions (a) and (e), where all four particles are in one box, and each distribution has a probability of .
+For the system in the figure above, the most probable distribution is (c), with the probability of finding the system in this configuration being or 37.5%.
+The least probable configuration of the system is distributions (a) and (e), where each distribution has a probability of .